ElementsProject/lightning/doc/lightningd-config.5.md

   This option can be used multiple times to add more addresses, and its use disables autolisten.

-  Since v22.11 'DNS' hostnames can be used for announcement: see **announce-addr-dns**.
+  Since v23.058, the `dns:` prefix can be used to indicate that this hostname and port should be announced as a DNS hostname entry.
+Please note that most mainnet nodes do not yet use, read or propagate this information correctly.

 * **announce-addr-dns**=*BOOL*

-  Set to *true* (default is *false), this so that names given as arguments to **addr** and **announce-addr** are published in node announcement messages as names, rather than IP addresses.
-Please note that most mainnet nodes do not yet use, read or propagate this information correctly.
+  When set to *true* (default is *false*), prefixes all `HOSTNAME` in **announce-addr** with `dns:`.

 * **offline**